Call or Text Us Now! 845 244 4888

 Speed Ramping

-A workflow can act as a roadmap for your team, pointing the way to the finish line and making sure that everyone on the team is on the same page.
+A workflow acts as a roadmap for your team, guiding them toward the finish line and ensuring that everyone is aligned.

 Most editors find it challenging to keep their files efficiently organized.
 So, it’s easy to get files misplaced.

-Actually, it’s necessary to label your data and organize them into folders to keep your sanity, speed up the whole editing process, and work more efficiently.
+Actually, it’s necessary to label your data and organize it into folders to keep your sanity, speed up the whole editing process, and work more efficiently.

-Mastering your chosen software and learning all the keyboard shortcuts when doing edits make your editing process seamless and quick.
-It helps you to perform repeated actions like playing footage, zooming, inserting, trimming, and more at your fingertips.
+Mastering your chosen software and learning all the keyboard shortcuts for editing makes your editing process seamless and efficient.

 A Glance at Cheat Sheets

-Most popular video editing software (like Adobe Premiere Pro, Final Cut Pro X, iMovie, and more) has a keyboard shortcut cheat sheet that helps you get that cut done on the deadline.
+Most popular video editing software (such as Adobe Premiere Pro, Final Cut Pro X, iMovie, and more) has a keyboard shortcut cheat sheet you can learn.

 Taking extra effort and time to learn them will save more of your precious time.